2021 Motorcycle Grand Prix of the Americas: Moto3

 The race, scheduled to be run for 17 laps, was red-flagged after 7 full laps due to an accident involving Filip Salač.
-The race was later restarted over 5 laps but red-flagged again due to an accident involving multiple riders.
-The race was not restarted, final results were determined by the first part and full points were awarded.
+The race was later restarted over 5 laps but red-flagged again due to an accident involving multiple riders two laps after the restart.
+The race was not restarted, final results were determined by the first part and full points were awarded as the second part had been short of the required three completed laps.